Click below to download and/or print a PDF Version of this page

 Proper storage and dispensing of Best Shot’s grooming liquids

 Groomers will often ask us for sound advice on dilution, storage, and dispensing of our products.
-Occasionally we’ll receive a call concerning possible skin reactions from our products.
-More often than not we find a direct correlation between one’s particular sanitation protocol and any skin reaction occurrences.
-It's important to acknowledge that bacteria are the enemy of shampoo and conditioners.
+Occasionally we’ll receive a call concerning a spoiled item or concerns of possible skin reactions from our products.
+More often than not we find a direct correlation between one’s particular sanitation protocol and such occurrences.
+It's important to acknowledge that bacteria is the enemy of shampoo and conditioner.

 For example, folliculitis is a common skin infection you may have come across characterized by small clusters of itchy bumps.
 These are typically caused by bacteria that amass in contaminated shampoo bottles due to unsanitary storage, dilution, and dispensing practices.
 Pseudomonas is another bacterium that’s responsible for many canine skin and ear infections.
 These bacteria are easily transferred in water and damp environments like wash tubs.